 - some EU countries (Germany, France) implemented several acts

-- Overview of all national provisions officially communicated by Member States on the implementation of the services directive
+- Overview of all national provisions officially communicated by EU countries on the implementation of the services directive

 - Links to horizontal laws adopted by EU countries to transpose the services directive: